State Educational Support for Adults (SVU)

 The State Educational Support for Adults scheme (“Statens Voksenuddannelsesstøtte” - Danish acronym SVU) is intended towards those active in the Danish workforce, who wish to participate in supplementary or further education

 The scheme offers course applicants the opportunity to receive an income, while being away from work, to participate in specific types of education.
 The SVU is equivalent to 80 % of the maximum unemployment benefit rate for participants at primary/lower secondary and upper secondary school.
-For participants in higher education the SVU is the equivalent of 80 % of the maximum unemployment benefit rate for applications received by a SVU administrator before July 1, 2016 and 60 % of the maximum unemployment benefit rate for applications received by a SVU administrator July 1, 2016 and later.
+For participants in higher education the SVU is the equivalent of 60 % of the maximum unemployment benefit rate.
 The support payable is calculated on the basis of the number of working hours lost.